CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ![Tile Availability](figures/tile-availability.jpg)

-In the diagram above, colored nodes indicated available tile, while nodes with dashed outlines are unavailable tiles.
+In the diagram above, colored nodes indicate available tiles, while nodes with dashed outlines are unavailable tiles.

 If a tile is marked as available, more information about the tile, such as its content or children can be queried.
 If a tile is marked as unavailable, the tile must be skipped.